System setup

 Elevating buildings above base flood elevation (BFE)

 FloodAdapt allows users to explore home elevations as an adaptation measure.
 With the base configuration, FloodAdapt users can specify how high a home should be elevated relative to a datum.
 However, in the U.S. standards for home elevations or elevations of new buildings are often specified relative to base flood elevation (BFE).
 This is a regulatory 100-year flood level calculated by the federal government.
-When users reference a base flood elevation layer in the configuration file, FloodAdapt users can choose to elevate homes above a datum or to a height above BFE.
+When a base flood elevation layer is included in the database builder configuration, FloodAdapt users can choose to elevate homes above a datum or to a height above BFE.

 Figure 6: Adding a base flood elevation (BFE) layer activates the ability to elevate homes relative to BFE in addition to elevating relative to datum